 Even with the UK Government announcing the dates for the phased end of the national lockdown, it does not seem like the current requirement to work from home will change any time soon.
-In fact, it is likely that the COVID-19 pandemic will permanently alter the way we do business with many companies opting to implement a work from home policy that will continue into the future.
+In fact, it is likely that the COVID-19 pandemic will permanently alter the way we do business with many companies opting to implement a work-from-home policy that will continue into the future.

 Of course, working from home could naturally cause some difficulties for employers.
-For instance, it could potentially be more difficult to track performance and the progress of employees without personal interaction.
+For instance, it could potentially be more difficult to track the performance and the progress of employees without personal interaction.

 In addition to this, homes are not always ideal places to work.
 Employees might not have the equipment they need to do their work properly and they might also be faced with constant interruptions from children, pets and relatives throughout the day.

-Employers should therefore consider implementing a suitable work from home policy that makes provision for the following points:
+Employers should therefore consider implementing a suitable work-from-home policy that makes provision for the following points:

 Deciding who works from home